clicksounds/geode-clicksoundslite/README.md

 ### About
 This is Click Sounds Lite.
 A mod made to be a lighter version of [Click Sounds](https://github.com/clicksounds/geode-clicksound).
-Lite discludes some features from the full version of Click Sounds, such as the built-in sound library.
+Lite excludes some features from the full version of Click Sounds, such as the built-in sound library.

 ### Contact Us
 Feel free to contact developers in our [discord server](https://discord.gg/RwbRP8ADdc) or raise an [issue](https://github.com/clicksounds/geode-clicksoundslite/issues) if there are any bugs.